McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Own Shortcodes with JavaScript Dependencies

-Certain shortcodes make use of additional JavaScript files.
+Certain shortcodes make use of additional dependencies like JavaScript and CSS files.
 The theme only loads these dependencies if the shortcode is used.
 To do so correctly the theme adds management code in various files.

 You can you use this mechanism in your own shortcodes.
 Say you want to add a shortcode `myshortcode` that also requires the `jquery` JavaScript library.

 1. Write the shortcode file `layouts/shortcodes/myshortcode.html` and add the following line

-    ````go
+    ````go {title="layouts/shortcodes/myshortcode.html"}
    {{- .Page.Store.Set "hasMyShortcode" true }}
     ````